mrjeronluther/PBTT-Utility-Management-System/README.md

-# Utility Management & PBTT System
+# PBTT Utility ManagementS System

 ## Introduction
-The **Utility Management & PBTT System** is an advanced automation framework designed to manage, calculate, and audit utility billing data (Electricity, Water, and LPG).
+The **PBTT Utility ManagementS System** is an advanced automation framework designed to manage, calculate, and audit utility billing data (Electricity, Water, and LPG).
 It streamlines the transition from raw consumption data to final **Projected Billing to Tenants (PBTT)**.

 The system acts as a bridge between various data sources and a master database, ensuring that all calculations follow strictly defined formulas and that data anomalies are flagged before final submission.